 A dusty, stifling summer.
 The lake lay as still as the air.
 A swan approached from afar: a white speck in the boiled blue of the sky.
-It landed in a flurry of water spray, swam purposefully toward the elevated dock, and ferociously pecked at my trainer.
+It landed in a flurry of water spray, swam towards the elevated dock, and pecked at my trainer.

 I looked up the hill at our white house surrounded by the rusty yellow of the sun-beaten grass.
 I didn’t want to go up there.

-“Sally, come on!
+“Sally, come!
 Your uncle has something important to tell you!”

 I ignored my mother’s calls and turned back to the swan.
 I fed it some bread.